ACRES

 Policy Engagement and Analysis

-Center for Rapid Evidence Synthesis (ACRES) is dedicated to building and sustaining the capacity of researchers, knowledge brokers, and decision-makers in evidence-informed decision-making (EIDM).
-We achieve this through sensitization and capacity-building workshops, which lay the foundation for understanding the importance of EIDM.
-Additionally, we offer mentoring programs that provide personalized guidance and support in EIDM.
+The Center for Rapid Evidence Synthesis (ACRES) builds and strengthens the skills of researchers, knowledge brokers, and decision-makers in evidence-informed decision-making (EIDM).
+We begin with introductory workshops to raise awareness and build a foundation for EIDM.

 Capacity Building